theflakes/Linux_Forensic_Harvester/README.md

 The "parent_data_type" field is used to report if that log was generated due to examining another data_type. e.g. the "FileContent" data_type may trigger a "File" data_type if a file path is found in a file's contents.

 ## Disclaimer
 This tool comes with no warranty or support.
-If anyone choose to use it, you accept all responsability and liability.
+If anyone chooses to use it, you accept all responsability and liability.